ME3Tweaks/LegendaryExplorer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 # Please fill out the following form *in its entirety*.
-The more information you provide, the easier it will be for us to work with.
+The more information you provide, the easier it will be for us to reproduce the issue.

 **Describe the bug**
 A clear and concise description of what the bug is.